samjacksonstats/samjacksonstats.github.io/talks.markdown

 - 13 March 2019: Statistical Modelling for Disease Threat Policy Making.
 STEM for Britain, House of Commons, Westminster, UK.

-- 21 February 2019: Approaches to the Emulation of Chains of Computer Models with Appli- cation to Epidemic Decision Making.
+- 21 February 2019: Approaches to the Emulation of Chains of Computer Models with Application to Epidemic Decision Making.
 Research seminar, University of Southampton, UK.

 - 11 June 2018: Design of Physical Systems Experiments Using History Matching Methodology.
 Models 2 Decisions Conference, University of Cambridge, UK.